Top

 Leverhulme Early Career Fellowships This fellowship is for early career applicants within four years of the award of their doctorate.
 There is an annual call from the Leverhulme Trust each winter, but Queen's runs a managed bid process with an internal deadline in mid-October in advance of the Leverhulme deadline.

-ESRC NINE Postdoctoral Fellowships The call is open to applicants who have completed their PhD at a research organisation that is part of a DTP or CDT and who have less than twelve (12) months postdoctoral research experience.
+The Northern Ireland and North East Doctoral Training Partnership NINE DTP This Fellowship is open to applicants who have completed their PhD at a research organisation that is part of a DTP or CDT and who have less than twelve (12) months postdoctoral research experience.
 You should identify a potential mentor within the School and then develop an initial expression of interest.
-This should be sent to HAPP by January, and successful candidates then apply to NINE with a deadline normally in March.

 BA Newton International Fellowships This fellowship is for up to two years in any Humanities or Social Science-based research area.
 Applicants should be working overseas within 7 years of their PhD and wish to spend time in the UK.
 An annual call is made each spring.